Burr & Forman LLP

 Hiring A Local Attorney

-Hiring a juvenile dependency attorney can be a difficult decision.
-It's important to evaluate whether the lawyer has experience within the juvenile dependency legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Birmingham.
+Hiring an assault attorney can be a difficult decision.
+It's important to evaluate whether the lawyer has experience within the assault legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Mobile.

 Why Do I Need A Local Lawyer?

 When you select an attorney to handle your legal matter, location is about more than convenience or the ease of a shorter driving time to an office location.
-A lawyer who is located near you and handles cases involving juvenile dependency in Birmingham will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.
+A lawyer who is located near you and handles cases involving assault in Mobile will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.

-The juvenile dependency lawyers listed in this directory can provide you with information about important topics and questions such as:
+The assault lawyers listed in this directory can provide you with information about important topics and questions such as:

-- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in juvenile dependency cases in Birmingham?
+- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in assault cases in Mobile?

-- How long does the legal process for juvenile dependency matters typically take?
+- How long does the legal process for assault matters typically take?

-- What are the typical outcomes for juvenile dependency cases in Birmingham and the surrounding communities?
+- What are the typical outcomes for assault cases in Mobile and the surrounding communities?

 - If necessary, is it more appropriate to handle your matter in Alabama court or federal court?